AJRThomas/AJRThomas/README.md

 - 👋 Hi, I’m Alex
 - 👀 I’m interested in back-end development, 90's game engines
-- 🌱 I’m currently learning C++, Rust
+- 🌱 I’m currently learning Rust
-- 💞️ I’m looking to collaborate on fun, quick projects
 - 📫 How to reach me ajrthomas1@gmail.com, +44 07592 100 412
 - 📕 I'm currently reading Lessons in Chemistry
-- 🎓 I'm currently studying A-Level pure maths
+- 🎓 I'm currently studying Radians and Calculus
-- 🖥️ I'm currently working on a 1990's DOOM style rendering engine

 <!---
 AJRThomas/AJRThomas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.